Work Experience

 • Assisted with emergency communications, including as a member of the Spring 2020 COVID-19 response team.

-• Administer the CRM Platform, InfusionSoft.
-Perform end of term maintenance, evaluate campaign effectiveness, provide end-user support.
-Currently implementing TargetX, a Salesforce based CRM and admissions application.
+• Administered Keap, our former CRM Platform.
+Performed end of term maintenance, evaluated campaign effectiveness, and provided end-user support.
+Successfully migrated to TargetX, a Salesforce based CRM and admissions application.

-• Currently leading the redesign of the college's website, including managing the vendor relationship, assigning and prioritizing work, drafting and redeveloping content, and communicating with campus on progress and roll-out plans.
+• Led a redesign of the college's website, including a migration from Drupal 7 to 9 and a further reduction of several thousand webpages.
+Duties included managing the vendor relationship, assigning and prioritizing work, drafting and redeveloping content, and communicating with campus on progress and roll-out plans.

 Web Developer, Information & Academic Technology